The Precipice Trail is the most popular, exhilarating and adventurous hike in Acadia National Park. But it is not for the feint of heart.

 See our detailed list of the best hotels in Bar Harbor to find the perfect hotel for your budget.

-The trail begins by walking up huge granite rock faces, at times fairly steep but nothing to worry about just yet.
-Follow blue painted stripes on trees as the trail becomes surrounded by light forest.
+The Precipice Trail begins by walking up huge granite rock faces, at times fairly steep but nothing to worry about just yet.
+Follow blue painted blazes on trees as the trail becomes surrounded by light forest.

 A wooden bridge and the first taste of iron handrails are provided to reach the beginning of your ascent.